In this post, you will learn:

 Since a fireplace phone app works upon a similar principle, it can certainly fit into your Google Home or Smartthings automation array.
 You can adjust the settings remotely with a smartphone or with a voice command when you are nearby.

 You might also come across a “smart switch,” typically a wall switch that replaces an existing one.
 Depending on the type of smart switch you’re using, the device can respond to voice commands in person.
 It may also be Wifi-ready for a smartphone app.
 A good-quality smart switch costs around $50 at checkout.
-Make sure it will work with your fireplace before you buy.
+Make sure it will work with your electric fireplace before you buy.

 Your Fireplace – Gas or Electric?